Ntsekees/Nahaiwa/description-md.md

 Nouns bear two case affixes:
 • The outer case, or external case, indicates the relationship between the noun and the main verb of the clause;
 • The inner case, or internal case, indicates which argument slot of the predicate represented by the noun's root is used for defining the noun (for example, with the root ‘to eat’, which expresses a binary relation between two participants, each represented by a case —the eater and the eaten thing—, selecting the first slot would yield a noun ‘eater’, whilst selecting the second case would yield a noun ‘eaten thing’).

+Instead of an inner case value, slot 2c may contain one of several Subordinator values (those will be covered later).

 The outer case is represented by a consonantal prefix, followed by a vocalic affix indicating the second case.
 A further optional -Vy- or -Vw- affix, the Determinacy affix, may optionally occur in between them (its purpose will be explained later on).